enyojs/generator-enyo/README.md

 npm install -g generator-enyo
 ```

-From there, creating a new projects is as simple as
+As a plus, it will install Yeoman if you don't already have it.
+From there, creating a new projects is as simple as:

 ```
 yo enyo MyApp